 Later continue by road to the Serengeti, with the option to stop en route at Olduvai Gorge.
 You will spend the night in a remote tented camp, with a campfire at night and a blanket of stars overhead.

 Days 9 – 10 Serengeti

 The Serengeti National Park is the jewel in the crown of Tanzania’s game parks and offers arguably the best game viewing in Africa.
 The setting is perfect – a sea of endless plains that stretches to the horizon, dotted with the occasional acacia tree and termite mound.
-This savannah is home to huge herds of buffalo that every year make the mass migration north, through crocodile infested rivers, in a frenzied mixture of mating and galloping that is driven by instinct.
+This savannah is home to huge herds of wildebeest that every year make the mass migration north, through crocodile infested rivers, in a frenzied mixture of mating and galloping that is driven by instinct.

 Prides of lion rule here, their hungry gaze sweeping the savannah for a chance to attack the thousands of eland, impala and gazelle.
 Solitary leopard stake out their place in the high branches of the acacia tree and herds of elephants roam at will.
 This is the Africa that you have always dreamed about.

 Days 12-14 Zanzibar Beach

 Another great activity is a snorkelling excursion on Mnemba Island, home to some of the best snorkelling in East Africa.
 The visibility is superb and the coral provides a home to darting moray eels, brightly coloured star fish, stingrays and turtles.

 Day 15 Airport